 Your insomnia symptoms may return when you stop using flurazepam after using it over a long period of time.
 You may need to use less and less before you stop the medication completely.

-Keep track of how many capsules have been used from each new bottle of this medicine.
-Benzodiazepines are drugs of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Keep track of the amount of medicine used from each new bottle.
+Flurazepam is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Additional Dalmane Information